 Social Learning

-Social learning leverages informal interactions to facilitate knowledge sharing.
-This can include everything from watercooler conversations to virtual chat rooms.
+Interpersonal training leverages informal interactions to facilitate knowledge circulation.
+This can include everything from watercooler conversations to online chat rooms.

 How to Promote Social Learning:

-- Create spaces (physical or virtual) where employees can connect and share ideas.
+- Create spaces (physical or virtual) where professionals can connect and share ideas.

 - Encourage leaders to model knowledge-sharing behaviors.